Learning to translate by learning to communicate: Conclusion

 \section{Conclusion}

-We have shown that using Emergent Communication to ground natural language generations in a goal-oriented multimodal task can improve upon Unsupervised NMT baselines.
-In particular, our fine-tuning process yields significant improvement for very low-resource languages, in which the baseline based on iterative backtranslation is still quite weak.
-Further, the lowest-resource languages stand to gain the most from unsupervised techniques.

-We have laid out a formulation of Emergent Communication fine-tuning as a general framework, and tested two specific variants of this fine-tuning.
-When starting from a pre-trained text-only language model, there is some difficulty in adapting the sender (decoder) to generate text based on an image input, since the input is very different from the distribution mBART was trained on.
-However, our text-to-image EC variant (T2I-EC) seems to overcome this difficulty, and allows emergent communication to proceed in a way intuitively and empirically builds upon an existing UNMT system.

-Finally, there is likely room to further improve upon the specific EC variants we propose here, since we believe the EC process is under-optimized for hyperparameters.
-We have further noted that the framework we propose leaves extensive room for further experimentation, since there are many parameterizations of the general EC setup that we have not yet tested, and may be promising avenues for future improvement.
+We have shown that Emergent Communication can be used as a fine-tuning signal for a large pre-trained multilingual model; this grounding in a goal-oriented multimodal task yields improvements over an unsupervised NMT baseline in all four languages studied.
+There is likely room to further improve upon the specific EC variants we propose here, since we believe the EC process is under-optimized for hyperparameters.
+We have further noted that the framework we propose leaves extensive room for further experimentation, since there are many choice points of the general EC setup that we have not yet tested, and may be promising avenues for future improvement.
+The general EC-FT framework may also be applied to other tasks beyond UNMT in future work.